Days N' Daze: History

 Eventually, Flynn dropped out of university without a degree, a decision that has been attributed by some to the immense touring schedule of DnD at the time.
 However, according to Flynn herself, it was a series of circumstances that led her to leave university education.
 Among those was the death of her grandfather and the nearly contemporaneous separation from Sendejas as her partner.
 In the course of these events, she left the university city of San Marcos in 2012 to live for a couple of months without a fixed address.
 Today Flynn manages Days N' Daze mostly on her own and not only takes care of their finances but handled tour booking for nine years before Crawlspace Booking signed them onto their agency.
 As Days N' Daze's popularity has grown over the last couple of years and management has become more challenging, Flynn mentioned ideas to continue her education in the area of "music business".

 Instead of quitting the band after their breakup, Sendejas and Flynn channeled this emotional turmoil into writing and recording their sixth album Rogue Taxidermy.
 As of today (08/2018) Rogue Taxidermy is their most regarded and top-selling album on Bandcamp.
 The video of the album's song Misanthropic Drunken Loner has gathered over 6.5 million views on YouTube.
 The album was released the same year as Oogle Deathmachine.
 In March 2017 they released Crustfall, which features amongst others Leftöver Crack's Scott Sturgeon.
 The album title is a wordplay between Crust-Punk and a group exercise called Trust fall.

 The dynamic between Flynn and Sendejas has changed considerably over time.
 While both are still friendly and equally responsible for writing the music of Days N' Daze, a process Sendejas described graphically as two Maelstroms rotating against each other, it has become difficult for the both of them to travel in the same vehicle on tour without starting to hurt each other emotionally.

 Days N' Daze have been playing in their current lineup since 2014.
 As a replacement for Freddie Boatright, who left the band after having a child, Geoff Bell was recruited in 2013 as their gutbucket player at an open gutbucket night, five days before the start of an upcoming DnD tour.
-Meagan Michelle joined the band in 2014 when their then washboard player was prohibited from crossing state borders due to legal reasons.
+Meagan Michelle joined the band in 2014 when their then washboard player was prohibited from crossing state borders for legal reasons.
 Days N' Daze has an extensive history of touring with several known bands and artists including: Leftöver Crack, We the Heathens, The Infamous Stringdusters, M.D.C., Morning Glory, Night Gaunts (NZ), Cancerslug, or Black Flag founder Chuck Dukowski's Sextet.

-On December 20, 2019 Days N' Daze announced that they are working on a new album.
-On May 1, 2020 the album Show Me The Blueprints was released.
+On December 20, 2019, Days N' Daze announced that they are working on a new album.
+On May 1, 2020, the album Show Me The Blueprints was released.

-On July 1st, 2022, Daze N' Daze added the album Ward off the Vultures to their Spotify.
+On July 1, 2022, Daze N' Daze added the album Ward off the Vultures to their Spotify.